spectrocloud/librarium/docs/docs-content/clusters/cluster-management/cloud-cost.md

 |Cluster Cloud Cost = $0.1572 + $0.306 = $0.4632/hour|

 :::info
-    For private clouds like VMware, OpenStack, MaaS, etc., the unit rate for CPU and Memory can be configured as an administrative setting.
+For private clouds like VMware, OpenStack, MAAS, etc., the unit rate for CPU and Memory can be configured as an administrative setting.
 These rates are used in place of instance-type rates for cost calculation.
 :::

-# Usage Cost
+## Usage Cost
 Usage cost is calculated based on the pods' actual CPU & Memory usage, including the claimed PVC storage size.
 The pod cost calculation is done by dividing the instance type rate into CPU and memory rates proportional to the instance type category.

 |Instance Type Category| CPU: Memory |